thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 of the newly generated key involves encryption or agreement of a symmetric key.
 On-device key generation is, however, the preferred approach.

-In IDevID certificates, the extendedKeyUsage SHOULD NOT be present, as it reduces the utility of the IDevID.
+As specified in {{8021AR}}, the extendedKeyUsage SHOULD NOT be present in IDevID certificates, as it reduces the utility of the IDevID.
 In locally assigned LDevID certificates, the extendedKeyUsage, if present, MUST contain at least one of id-kp-serverAuth or id-kp-clientAuth in order to be useable with TLS.

 # Certificate Overhead